robocorp/rpaframework/docs/source/libraries/dialogs/index.rst

 Library has arguments ``server_port`` and ``stylesheet``.
 The ``server_port`` argument takes integer value, which defines port where HTTP server will be run.
 By default port is 8105.
 The ``stylesheet`` can be used to point CSS file, which will be used to modify style of form, which is shown to the user.
-By default stylesheet is ``RPA.includes/dialog_styles.css``.
+Defaults to built-in Robocorp stylesheet.

 Supported element types
 =======================